Horace McCoy

 Horace Stanley McCoy (April 14, 1897 – December 15, 1955) was an American writer whose mostly hardboiled stories took place during the Great Depression.
 His best-known novel is They Shoot Horses, Don't They?
 (1935), which was made into a movie of the same name in 1969, fourteen years after McCoy's death.

 Early life

 McCoy was born in Pegram, Tennessee.
-During World War I McCoy served in the United States Army Air Corps.
-He flew several missions behind enemy lines as a bombardier and reconnaissance photographer.
+During World War I he served in the United States Army Air Corps, flying several missions behind enemy lines as a bombardier and reconnaissance photographer.
 He was wounded and received the Croix de Guerre for heroism from the government of France.

 Post-war

 From 1919 to 1930, he worked as a sports editor for the Dallas Journal in Texas.
 In 1924, he did the play-by-play of a baseball game for radio broadcast.
 In the late 1920s he began getting stories published in various pulp mystery magazines.

 He performed as an actor with the Dallas Little Theater.
 He had a prominent role in Philip Barry's The Youngest.
 He described the acting experience in a Dallas Morning News piece.
 His acting was good enough for him to be cast in the leads in Molnár's Liliom (1928), and Sidney Howard's They Knew What They Wanted (1929).
 A 1928 column in the Morning News described McCoy as "a sort of enfant terrible of journalism and amateur theatricals in Dallas."